ticketmaster/aurora/catalog/pages/images/index.md

   - Prop: children
     Type: Function({ src, style, imageRef, backgroundRef, load }) => Node
     Default: ''
-    Notes: This function will be invoked with the  LazyLoaderProvider's state, which is provided to the LazyLoaderConsumer.
+    Notes: This function will be invoked with the  LazyLoader's state.
 ```

 ### Arguments passed to children